Asian Currencies: The Nomad Capitalist’s Guide

 Qatari Riyal

-Qatar’s vast natural gas and oil reserves have contributed to the riyal’s overall stability against the USD.
-As of June 2024, one Riyal buys 0.27 US dollars.
+Qatar’s vast natural gas and oil reserves have contributed to the riyal’s overall stability against the US dollar.
+As of February 2025, one Riyal buys 0.27 US dollars.

 Bahraini Dinar